adubois/adubois.github.io/_posts/2016-01-17-create-github-blog.md

 source files and sign your commits.

 Let's first follow the instructions in this previous Howto post:
-[start with Git], to setup your Git environment.
+[start with Git](/howto/2016/01/16/starting-with-git/), to setup your Git environment.

 Create Jekyll site
 ------------------